Letter of Credit Process

 - Meanwhile, we will analyze the trade deal and let them know whether it’s approved or not.
 If approved, we will proceed with the next process.

 - On behalf of the buyer, the LC provider in Dubai will issue the MT700 either directly to the supplier.
-Or else, through the Advising bank to further advise the LC to the supplier via Swift MT700.
+Or else, through the Advising bank to further advise the MT700 to the supplier via Swift MT700.

 - And now, the supplier analyzes the received Letters of Credit and check whether it complies with the signed proforma invoice terms.

 - If so, then the supplier arranges the goods for the shipment.
-Upon shipment, when they receive the Bill of Lading, they prepare other documents as per the LC T&Cs.
+Upon shipment, when they receive the Bill of Lading, they prepare other documents as per the T&Cs.
 After that, they submit these documents to their bank to claim the payment.

 - Moreover, the issuing bank will check the documents thoroughly.
 Once it complies with the terms, they will debit the buyer’s account.
 Also, transfer the payment to the supplier against their bill of exchange.